LiveOrDevTrying/IdentityServer4-Angular-.NET-5-WebAPI-Boilerplate/README.md

           });
       ```

-    * In production, you will need to change these URIs to match the domain / Uri where the [IdentityServer4](https://github.com/IdentityServer/IdentityServer4) server and [Asp.NET 5 WebAPI](https://dotnet.microsoft.com/apps/aspnet/apis) are hosted.
+    * In production, you will need to change these Uris to match the domain / Uri where the [IdentityServer4](https://github.com/IdentityServer/IdentityServer4) server and [Asp.NET 5 WebAPI](https://dotnet.microsoft.com/apps/aspnet/apis) are hosted.
   * **Facebook**
     * Login to the [Facebook Developer Portal](https://developers.facebook.com/) and create a new app.
-Add in the specified URIs such as the app domain (`localhost` for development), privacy uri, and terms of service uri.
+Add in the specified Uris such as the app domain (`localhost` for development), privacy Uri, and terms of service Uri.
 On the left under products, click on **Facebook Login** -> **Settings**.
-Make sure `Client OAuth Login` and `WebOAuth Login` are enabled and optionally enabled `Enforce Https` (if your [IdentityServer4](https://github.com/IdentityServer/IdentityServer4) server is being hosted on SSL).
+Make sure `Client OAuth Login` and `WebOAuth Login` are enabled and optionally enable `Enforce Https` (if your [IdentityServer4](https://github.com/IdentityServer/IdentityServer4) server is being hosted on SSL).
 Add in the `Valid OAuth Redirect URIs` (e.g. for development, http://localhost:5000/signin-facebook or https://localhost:5001/signin-facebook).
 Under **Settings** -> **Basic**, make note of the `app Id` and `app secret` - you will need these in the next step.
     * In the [IdentityServer4](https://github.com/IdentityServer/IdentityServer4) server project **Startup.cs** `ConfigureServices()` method, uncomment the following lines and add in the `app id` (as **Client Id**) and `app secret` (as **Client Secret**) you retrieved in the previous step:

       ``` c#